Jacob-Friesen/obscurejs/README.md

 * [nodeExec.js](http://obscurejavascript.tumblr.com/post/161173230217/nodejs-exec) Executing external system commands in Node.js. **Node.js Only**
 * [newImplementation.js](http://obscurejavascript.tumblr.com/post/158320067365/new-explained-in-javascript): Demonstrating how `new` works with a polyfill-like implementation.
 * [notification.js](http://obscurejavascript.tumblr.com/post/158597389283/the-notification-api-in-javascript): Demonstrating the Notification API. **Browser Only**
-* [observable1.js](#): A demonstration of Observable API simplification with a click event.
+* [observable1.js](http://obscurejavascript.tumblr.com/post/162520142194/observables-in-javascript-api-simplification): A demonstration of Observable API simplification with a click event.
 Event is simulated in Node.js.
+* [observable2.js](#): A demonstration of Observable API abstraction centered around click events.
+Extented from observable1.js. **Browser Only**
 * [protoVsPrototype.js](http://obscurejavascript.tumblr.com/post/157746968556/proto-vs-prototype-in-javascript): The difference between `__proto__` and `prototype` and their usage.
 * [promiseAll.js](http://obscurejavascript.tumblr.com/post/160669781625/easily-handle-multiple-concurrent-requests-via): Easily managing multiple concurrent async requests using `Promise.all`.
 * [setObject.js](http://obscurejavascript.tumblr.com/post/160162150223/set-in-javascript): How the set object can be useful.